 Sarah is happy to send a claim form to your insurance company.
 Just give her your insurance information as part of your initial paperwork and she’ll handle the rest!

 If your claim is denied Sarah will give you an itemized bill that you can send in yourself.
 Occasionally claims that are denied when filed through Sarah are approved when filed directly by you.
 You are responsible for all charges not covered by your insurance company.
-Herbs and supplements are not covered by insurance.
+Herbs and supplements are typically not covered by insurance.

 What You Can Do